daffl/uberproto/readme.markdown

 ### Mixins

-Mixins work similar to extending objects, but it adds functionality to an existing object instead of creating a new one.
+Mixins add functionality to an existing object.
 Mixins can also access their super methods using *this.\_super*.
 This will either refer the overwritten method on the object itself or the one on the prototype: